AIPI510/aipi510-fall24/README.md

    cd aipi510-fall24
    ```

-2. Recommended: Use a virtual environment, using venv or conda
+2. Recommended: Use a virtual environment, using venv or conda. **USE PYTHON VERSION <3.12**

 3. Install the required dependencies:
    ```